moda-gov-tw/PETs-Applications/secure_multiparty_computaion/privacy-preserving_statistical_average_salary_calculation/README.md

 ##### Step 4.
 SMPC node 0 will output the result.
 SMPC node 0 shares the result with Data providers.

-## Reference

-Please refer to [here](https://hackmd.io/@petworks/SyQChh9A2) for the Chinese version of this documentation.

 ## Disclaimer